CFG-Architect/cfg-architect.github.io/content/docs/articles/neuroprogramming.md

 ---

 ### change log
 - **v1.0** · 2026-06-10 – Initial public version.
 - **v1.1** · 2026-06-27 – The revision strengthened the article’s internal logic and **anti-sophistic** consistency.
 The edits clarified neuroprogramming as the capture of self-definition through imposed internal links, statuses, fears, desires, dreams, authority, law, money, advertising, and social infrastructure.
 The update reduced unnecessary negative framing, tightened several section openings, clarified the difference between support and capture, and refined the boundary between education, upbringing, authority, law, market mechanisms, and neuroprogramming.
 Several formulations were adjusted to preserve direct logical movement, avoid repeated negation-based starts, reduce unnecessary personalization of systems, and keep the focus on defined links, self-reading, and the right of a person to define themselves.
 - **v1.2** · 2026-06-28 – Fixed minor grammar, punctuation, and stylistic issues; removed a small repetitive fragment and refined several phrases for clearer reading.
+- **v1.3** · 2026-07-10 – Corrected expectation-related phrasing and clarified the reduced ability to ask “why?” in the Human Function section.